mcmohorn/Booters/README.md

-Platform to locate ski jumps written in Typescript and React
+# Booters
+Booters is a user-driven platform to locate jumps at ski areas written in Typescript, React, Postgres, and Terraform.
+This is an example starter project using this stack.
+The project has a more permanent version named Hopspots in a private repository.

 # Prerequisites
 - NodeJS - the front end and back end are both powered by NodeJS